“He told me how he was taken by force at the age of 14 and forced to join an armed group.”

 Levison Wood: Shining a light on UNICEF’s work with children

 Levison Wood is a professional explorer, documentary maker, writer and photographer who has travelled and worked in over one hundred countries worldwide.
-He started his journey with UNICEF UK in 2016 when he visited UNICEF programmes with refugees from the Syrian conflict in Jordan and Iraq at the Za’tarri and Dirbil refugee camps.
-Since then he has seen our work in Latin America as well as most recently the Democratic Republic of the Congo in October 2019 – shining a light on UNICEF’s work with children formerly associated with armed groups, photo-documenting their stories.
+He started his journey with us in 2016 when he visited our programmes with refugees from the Syrian conflict in Jordan and Iraq at the Za’tarri and Dirbil refugee camps.
+Since then he has seen our work in Latin America as well as most recently the Democratic Republic of the Congo in October 2019 – shining a light on our work with children formerly associated with armed groups, photo-documenting their stories.

 Lev has spoken publicly on behalf of UNICEF UK at high profile events such as the Cricket World Cup, and he has also provided invaluable support for numerous petitions and fundraising campaigns via his social media platforms – sharing our message to his dedicated and passionate followers.